MicrosoftDocs/windows-itpro-docs/store-for-business/roles-and-permissions-windows-store-for-business.md

 **To assign roles to people**

-1. Sign in to Microsoft Store for business or Microsoft Store for education.
+1. Sign in to Microsoft Store for Business or Microsoft Store for Education.

     >[!Note]
     >You need to be a Global Administrator, or have the Microsoft Store Admin role to access the **Permissions** page.